You've seen tips on this site, and you've seen us solicit tips from users like you. But you might think, "But I'm

 The subject matter will vary, depending on your area of expertise.
 It might have to do with TCP/IP settings for a Unix server.
 It might be something about setting up an intrusion-detection system, or using UDP for bulk file transfer.
 It might be about disabling SNMP or configuring a firewall.
 Whatever makes your job easier.
 Our job is to help our members share valuable technical advice with each other.
 You provide the advice, and we?ll do the rest.

 Once you get the info onto the computer screen and send it in, our job starts.
 We turn that information into a tip that is easy to understand.
 We'll edit your tip so that knowledgeable people will understand it.
-If we don't understand your tip, we'll e-mail you back asking for an explanation, and, in some cases, we'll send you the edited tip to make sure we got it
+If we don't understand your tip, we'll e-mail you back asking for an explanation, and, in some cases, we'll send you the edited tip to make sure we got it right.

 Then we'll post the tip on our site.
 You'll get a shot at our tip prizes and start sharing your hard-earned trick with your peers.